 The soy industry and U.S. farmers have much to gain from the commercialization of soybean biotech varieties that increase yield, improve food and feed nutrition, resist disease, offer competition and alternatives in the marketplace, and help manage weed resistance issues.

 Photo Courtesy of USB

-The ASA Innovation to Market Work Group serves as a consultative forum for the soybean industry through interaction between key soybean industry leaders and farmer-leaders representing ASA, the United Soybean Board (USB) and the U.S. Soybean Export Council (USSEC).
+The ASA Innovation to Market Working Group serves as a consultative forum for the soybean industry through interaction between key soybean industry leaders and farmer-leaders representing ASA, the United Soybean Board (USB) and the U.S. Soybean Export Council (USSEC).

-During I2M Work Group meetings, overarching crop protection and biotechnology issues (e.g., adventitious presence, U.S. and foreign government regulatory systems, trade and market barriers, education needs) are discussed and addressed by technology providers and U.S. soybean growers.
+During I2M Working Group meetings, overarching crop protection and biotechnology issues (e.g., adventitious presence, U.S. and foreign government regulatory systems, trade and market barriers, education needs) are discussed and addressed by technology providers and U.S. soybean growers.

-The I2M Work Group also provides a confidential forum for member companies where individual events and specific issues (e.g., pre-launch stewardship plans, efforts to seek and obtain regulatory approvals for specific events in the U.S. and foreign export markets) are discussed and addressed by companies and U.S. soybean growers.
+The I2M Working Group also provides a confidential forum for member companies where individual events and specific issues (e.g., pre-launch stewardship plans, efforts to seek and obtain regulatory approvals for specific events in the U.S. and foreign export markets) are discussed and addressed by companies and U.S. soybean growers.
 Action plans are developed as an outgrowth of these discussions.

 Companies invited to participate in the I2M Working Group include biotech trait developers, crop protection registrants and developers of gene-edited soybeans and other plant breeding innovations.
 Meetings are held twice yearly with at least one meeting held in Washington, D.C.

 Current industry members of the I2M Work Group include BASF, Bayer, Corteva, FMC, Inari, Syngenta, UPL and Valent.

 Email Michelle Hummel